antonynirmal/calculator/README.md

 - Factory - Acts as a facade and creats required object without specifing the actual Class.
 - Memento - Provides the ability to restore object to the previous state.

+# Environment Reqirements
-Reqirements Java 8, JUnit & Maven
+Java 8, JUnit & Maven

+# Compile, Test & Run
+- mvn compile
-Compile, Test & Run mvn compile mvn test mvn exec:run
+- mvn test mvn exec:run